opentofu/opentofu/docs/static-evaluation.md

 # Implementing Init-time static evaluation of constant variables and locals

+TODO ABSTRACT GOES HERE summarizing 1042
+TODO talk about existing evaluation methods in tofu TODO `package.Structure` should be a link
+TODO explain for_each static vs dynamic
+TODO explain partial approach
+TODO

 This is based on the prototyping done while evaluating RFC #1042 and references work done in [branch] and [branch]

 ## Progress Overview: